 What is it?

-Salt is formed from sodium and chloride and is commonly added to food to improve taste, but also for food preservation.
+Salt is a mineral formed from the two elements sodium and chloride.
+Salt is commonly added to food to improve the taste but is also used in food preservation.
 There are many types of salt – table salt, sea salt, rock salt and salt flakes to name a few.

 What does it do?